 You have a right to carefully inspect an apartment or house before you put a deposit on it and especially before you sign a lease or an application that will bind you to a lease.
 Take along friends or family members to help you and be sure to do your inspection in the day time so that you will be more likely to see everything.
 Take your time and don't let anyone rush you.

-- Check the appliances to make sure they work properly.
+- Do the appliances work properly?

 - Check the locks on the doors to the outside.
 Are they strong locks?
-Is there a dead-bolt lock; if not, will the landlord allow the tenant to install one?
+Is there a dead-bolt lock?
+If not, will the landlord allow the tenant to install one?

 - Review this checklist for renters.